 - 1. If at any time a student whose views differ from those of an instructor should first try to resolve the difference with that instructor. - 2.
 If the problem cannot be resolved at that level, the student should request, in writing, a meeting via the Student Services Coordinator.
 The Student Services Coordinator will schedule a meeting within three days after the request, with the director of career services, the student, instructor, staff member or relevant parties in an attempt to bring resolution to the problem.
-If the problem cannot be resolved in the meeting, the School Director will be notified and will schedule a meeting with the teacher, staff member, the student, and all relevant parties within three days of receiving the request.
+If the problem cannot be resolved in the meeting, the school Director will be notified and will schedule a meeting with the teacher, staff member, student, and all relevant parties within three days of receiving the request.
 The problem will be discussed with all concerned and a final decision will be made by the Campus Director.

+Abcott Institute operates in accordance with standards established by the following:

-Michigan Department of Licensing and Regulatory Affairs Corporations, Securities & Commercial Licensing Bureau Schools and Licensing Section P.O.
-Box 30018, Lansing, MI 48909 (517) 241-9221
+Michigan Department of Licensing and Regulatory Affairs

+Corporations, Securities & Commercial Licensing Bureau

+Schools and Licensing Section

+P.O.
+Box 30018, Lansing, MI 48909

-Students can file a complaint with the State of Michigan online at www.michigan.gov/pss If the grievance is not settled at the institutional level, a student may contact COE
+Students can file a complaint with the State of Michigan online at www.michigan.gov/pss

+If the grievance is not settled at the institutional level, a student may contact COE